ckormanyos/xxd/README.md

 ### Build on `*nix` on the command line

-On `*nix` simply build on the command line.
+On `*nix` it is straightforward to build on the command line.

 Switch to the `src`directory.

 ```sh
 cd src
 ```
-Build with GCC on the commmand line, for instance, with the following.
+Build with GCC, for instance, with the following command.

 ```sh
 g++ -x c -std=c99 -O3 -Wall -Wextra -pedantic -Wconversion -Wsign-conversion src/xxd.c -o xxd.exe